E-RiveraE/Wumpus-494/README.md

 **Instructor: Dr. Miller-Edwards**

-This Java program runs the Wumpus World game.
-The program reads a .txt file where it specifies the
+This program simulates a simplified version of the Wumpus World game.
+It reads from an input file (wumpus.txt) that specifies the locations of pits, glowing paradise (gold), and the Wumpus using the following notation:

+    P[x,y] - Pit at coordinate (x,y)
+    G[x,y] - Glowing paradise (gold) at coordinate (x,y)
+    W[x,y] - Wumpus at coordinate (x,y)

+1. cords.txt
+   -Input file specifying world l
+2.